Seattle officer investigated for illegally buying, using oxycodone resigns from department, city’s police watchdog says

 The officer “stated that he was in pain and suffered from addiction and, while he wanted to do the right thing, he couldn’t at the time,” the OPA reported this week.
 “The (officer) acknowledged he had violated SPD policy.
 He has since sought counseling and treatment for his addiction, but recognized there would be professional and disciplinary consequences for his actions.”

-The officer resigned before Diaz issued a final disciplinary action report in April, which stated he would’ve been fired if hadn’t quit.
+The officer resigned before Diaz issued a final disciplinary action report in April, which stated he would have been fired if he hadn’t quit.

 The president of the Seattle Police Officers Guild did not immediately respond Friday to an email seeking comment about the case.